GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   OpenWeather Widget
     -   Add wind speed, wind chill, and time zone data to panel view
 -   Finish the project form validation function to check against a list of 'bad' words or other offending input
--   Create a button panel in the user panel.
-Button one: Displaying/Hidding Library Panel
+-   Build a user Profile dropdown for the user menu (currently has a placeholder drop msg)
+-   Build user Settings dropdown for the user menu (currently has a placeholder drop msg)
 -   Add animation to fill the progress bars in the project panels

 <a name="DES"></a>